chocolatey/choco-wiki/Installation.md

     ![download chocolatey.nupkg visual](images/DownloadChocolateyPackage.png)

+1. You can also download [the latest version directly](https://chocolatey.org/api/v2/package/chocolatey).
 1. You can put the chocolatey.nupkg on an internal package repository and then address that full path, similar to how you see in the Puppet provider - https://forge.puppet.com/puppetlabs/chocolatey#manage-chocolatey-installation
 1. Then you would run a script similar to the below to address that local install.
 If it is on a repository somewhere, you will need to enhance the below script to get that file  (the Chocolatey Puppet provider install script shows that).